tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/postgresql.md

 <Content1 />

-Tapdata Cloud offers extensive support for building data pipelines using PostgreSQL as both the source and target database.
+TapData Cloud offers extensive support for building data pipelines using PostgreSQL as both the source and target database.
 PostgreSQL is a robust open-source object-relational database management system (ORDBMS) known for its powerful capabilities.

-This article provides detailed instructions on adding a PostgreSQL database to Tapdata Cloud, facilitating seamless integration and data flow in your pipelines.
+This article provides detailed instructions on adding a PostgreSQL database to TapData Cloud, facilitating seamless integration and data flow in your pipelines.

 ## Supported Versions